sqhuang/user_study_sigdrone/README.md

 * It can be used as data collection for comparison condition.

 ##  user study for the drone project
-* project link:
-* user study link:
+* hope all is well

 ## prototype
 * index page: